 To be a statistician, you should:

-If you would like to know anything about Statistician that does not appear on Hotcourses, further information can be found below.
+If you would like to find out more about becoming a statistician that does not appear on Hotcourses, further information can be found below.

 Royal Statistical Society